 Read more “The hazards of country living.”

-My daughter took her GCSE’s last summer.
-My son is in the middle of his now.
-They both are on the conveyor belt of studying and taking exams and seem to think that their exams are THE most important thing ever.
+My teenagers are both are on the conveyor belt of studying and taking exams and seem to think that their exams are THE most important thing ever.
 Whilst I praise their enthusiasm for exam preparation and study, I’m struck by how much pressure there seems to be on their very young shoulders and that worries me as their mum.
 It is also worrying me as a teacher to hear about so many young people with anxiety or stress related conditions.
 There is so much emphasis on passing tests and exams in the school system these days that the love of learning something new has been squeezed out of their experience.
 My children look at school work as a torture and something to get done so that they can move on to the next part.
 Where is the wanting to find out about an aspect of their learning that has inspired them?
 It’s just the wrong way round isn’t it?